 In order to provide a safe environment for our staff and the public, visitors are asked to comply with the following protocols as well as to respect instructions given by gallery staff.

-Please contact email@example.com or +1 212 741 1717 with any questions about these guidelines, or to schedule your visit.
+Please contact email@example.com or +1 212 741 1717 with any questions about these guidelines.

 Thank you for your understanding and cooperation.